Pal23Rahul/git_learn/README.md

 ## Last Name : Pal
 ## Activity : Trying to learn GITHUB from scratch
 ## Country : India
 ## GIT is a code tracking tool to manage our code efficiently
+## Learning references has been taken from stackoverflow and Youtube -> Apna College